karlis-vagalis/doxxer/README.md

-`doxxer` is an extremely configurable CLI tool written in Rust that simplifies and automates dynamic [SemVer](https://semver.org/) versioning by leveraging the latest Git tags and commits.
+✨**doxxer**✨ is an extremely configurable CLI tool written in *Rust* that simplifies and automates dynamic [SemVer](https://semver.org/) versioning by leveraging the latest Git tags and commits.

-It includes tag filtering, output version prefexes, many version bumping mechanism and is the perfect tool to generate dynamic version on the fly.
+It includes tag filtering, output version prefexes, many version bumping mechanisms and is the perfect tool to generate dynamic version on the fly.
 No more project programming language specific solution to handle this!

 This approach was heavily inspired by the output produced by the native `git decribe --tags`, which was my own de-facto soltuin for dynamic versioning of software projects.

 ![image info](./docs/demo.gif)